 </html>

-Pug allows you to connect any type of file.
-The logic is simple enough, the data of any connected file will be inserted “as is”.
-This way, you can connect not only templates with Pug syntax, but also scripts, CSS code, text data.
+Pug allows you to connect any file type.
+The logic is simple enough — we insert the data of any attached file as it is.
+In this way, you can link not only templates with Pug syntax but also scripts, CSS code, and text data:

 /* Basis Styles */